 I received a Ph.D. in Cell Biology from the University of Lisboa in 2003 working on the Secretory Activity of Exocrine Glandular Cells, specifically in epithelial cells in in vitro culture model systems.
 I did my Ph.D. work in the Gulbenkian Institute of Science, in the Cell Biology Lab.

-Since 1993 I am also Professor, now as Assistant Professor, in the Department of Animal Biology of the Faculty of Sciences of the University of Lisboa, and I have already taught many subjects, from Animal Biology, to Endocrinology, Lab Techniques, and am now more focused on teaching Embryology, Histology, Reproductive Biology and Biology of Stem Cells.
+Since 1993 I am Assistant Professor in the Department of Animal Biology of the Faculty of Sciences of the University of Lisboa, and I have already taught many subjects, from Animal Biology, to Endocrinology, Lab Techniques, and am now more focused on teaching Embryology, Histology, Reproductive Biology and Biology of Stem Cells.

 After the Ph.D. work in cell biology, I joined Sólveig Thorsteinsdóttir’s group in FCUL, in the cE3c group of Development and Evolutionary Morphogenesis (DEM group), where I participated in works concerning the influence of the extracellular matrix in somitogenesis and myogenesis in chick and mouse embryos.
 I more recently collaborated with several groups in the field of Tissue Engineering and Biomaterials to study materials that could be used as substitutes for bone and skin tissues.